 Psychological studies show that it is most effective to help distressed children by addressing all the problematic components of the system integratively, just as the spokes that extend from the centre of a wheel need to be balanced for a bicycle to function well.
-We aim to understand your child within his/her environment (family, school, community, culture).
-This helps your child develop personally within the context of his or her environment.
+We aim to understand your child within their environment (family, school, community, culture).
+This helps your child develop personally within the context of their environment.
 The environment can also be modified to better meet the needs of your child.

 Check out our Hold Me Tight® – Let Me Go workshop for families with teens.
 A relationship enhancement program based on EFFT designed to help families understand each other better and strengthen their bonds with each other.